-While I generally try not to think too hard about my generalized workplace worries — because honestly, women deal with too much self-doubt to be worried about things like whether or not they’re taking notes in a meeting — I thought this concern might be worth investigating.
+While I try not to think too hard about my generalized workplace worries — because honestly, women deal with too much self-doubt to be worried about things like whether or not they look like they're taking notes in a meeting — I thought this concern might be worth investigating.
 I’ve never read about it before and, as we all know, AirPods, the inherently sneaky earbuds, are on the rise.
 So, I talked to several managers to gather what they think about their employees wearing earbuds at work — and what the general rules of headphone etiquette should be.

 Director of Marketing at Outback Team Building Datis Mohsenipour prefers when colleagues wear headphones because it cuts down on disruptions.

 "I absolutely love it when my team members wear headphones at work.
 I find that it makes them more productive, more focused, and less susceptible to distractions," Mohsenipour said.